-Overnight in Swansea
+Overnight suggestion: Swansea

 Gwili Railway is near Carmarthen.
 Scenes from the film The Edge of Love were filmed here, as the film makers wanted to recreate a living section of a Great Western Railway branch line in rural West Wales.
 It is the only steam standard gauge railway operating in south west Wales.
-The return journey takes approx. one hour starting at Bronwydd Arms Station, and the steam train follows the route, originally taken by the Carmarthen to Aberystwyth line.
+The return journey takes approximately one hour starting at Bronwydd Arms Station, and the steam train follows the route, originally taken by the Carmarthen to Aberystwyth line.
 Discounts are available to groups of 10 visitors of more.
 There is dedicated coach parking at Bronwydd Arms station and coach drivers are entitled to a free meal and drink, as well as a free ticket for the railway.

 Continue to Laugharne, a quiet village with stone cottages, cobbled streets and a 12th century castle located on the estuary of the River Taff.
 It is here where Dylan and his family moved to in 1949 and he wrote the play Under Milk Wood, infact some believe that this is Llareggub the fictional village in the play (and yes you do know what it spells backwards!).